jbaylies/tuba_scale_generator/.github/README.md

 # tuba_scale_generator

-vibed with GLM 5.2 via freebuff.
+This webpage was vibe-coded with 1 hour of GLM 5.2 and 7 hours of DeepSeek V4 Pro via freebuff.
+The correct tuba fingerings were added manually.

 In place of a legal notice, here is a blessing: